astrojohannes/densegastoolbox/README.md

 # VERSION HISTORY

-- May 21, 2024 | Version 1.6 (final v1 release)
+- May 22, 2024 | Version 1.7
-   * This is the final v1.x release that is based on the fixed optical depth models (as used since version 1.3)
+   * This is the latest release that is based on the fixed optical depth models (as used since version 1.3)

-   * Updated code to account for deprecation and future warnings
+   * Updated code to account for deprecation, future and syntax warnings

    * The following molecular transitions are covered:
         CO (1-0)      CO (2-1)        CO (3-2)